Point What You Mean: Visually Grounded Instruction Policy: EXPERIMENTS

 Although Interleave can slightly aid unseen-object reference through coarse visual appearance cues, it lacks positional encoding and struggles with directional or layout-sensitive instructions.
 Consequently, it often performs comparably or worse than the text-only baseline on tasks requiring precise spatial understanding.

 In contrast, \ourvla\ learns explicit \emph{positional reference binding} through bounding-box grounding, enabling accurate and transferable spatial understanding.
-Since our training corpus already covers a broad set of common directional expressions (e.g., ``left,'' ``top-right,'' ``next to''), the comparison remains fair: the advantage arises not from additional linguistic exposure but from the model’s ability to generalize spatial understanding to cluttered and visually complex environments.
+Since our training corpus already covers a broad set of common directional expressions (e.g., ``left,'' ``top-right,'' ``next to''), the comparison remains fair: the advantage arises not from additional linguistic exposure but from the model's ability to generalize spatial understanding to cluttered and visually complex environments.

 This demonstrates that pixel-level visual grounding in \ourvla\ provides a more robust and generalizable learning signal, allowing the model to resolve challenging scenarios with ambiguous or linguistically indescribable spatial configurations that text-only or token-interleaved methods cannot handle.
-Additional results on other action pattern are provided in the Appendix.